Pembroke Castle: History

 Pembroke Castle then reverted to Richard II.
 Short tenancies were then granted by The Crown for its ownership.
 By 1400 Owain Glyndŵr had begun a rebellion in Wales.
-However, Pembroke escaped attack because the castle's Constable, Francis а Court, paid off Glyndŵr in gold.
+However, Pembroke escaped attack because the castle's Constable, Francis a Court, paid off Glyndŵr in gold.
 Then in 1452, the castle and the earldom were presented to Jasper Tudor by his half-brother Henry VI.
 Tudor brought his widowed sister-in-law, Margaret Beaufort, to Pembroke where, in 1457, she gave birth to her only child, who was to become King Henry VII of England.

 In the 15th and 16th centuries, the castle was a place of peace until the outbreak of the English Civil War.
 Although most of South Wales sided with the King, Pembroke declared for Parliament.
 It was besieged by Royalist troops but was saved after Parliamentary reinforcements arrived by sea from nearby Milford Haven.
 Parliamentary forces then went on to capture the Royalist castles of Tenby, Haverfordwest and Carew.

 In 1648, at the beginning of the Second Civil War, Pembroke's commander Colonel John Poyer led a Royalist uprising alongside Colonel Powell, Tenby Castle, and Sir Nicholas Kemoys, Chepstow Castle.
 Oliver Cromwell came to Pembroke on 24 May 1648 and took the castle after a seven-week siege.
 Its three leaders were found guilty of treason and Cromwell ordered the castle to be destroyed.
 Townspeople were even encouraged to disassemble the fortress and re-use its stone for their purposes.

 The castle was then abandoned and allowed to decay.
 It remained in ruins until 1880, when a three-year restoration project was undertaken.
 Nothing further was done until 1928, when Major-General Sir Ivor Philipps acquired the castle and began an extensive restoration of the castle's walls, gatehouses, and towers.
 After his death, a trust was set up for the castle, jointly managed by the Philipps family and Pembroke town council.